Kitbull: Plot

 A kitten lives in the garbage cans behind a building in San Francisco's Mission District.
 While foraging for food on the streets, the kitten is offered food by a passerby but runs away.
 He sleeps in a cardboard box in a dilapidated building's garbage heap, nuzzling a stuffed animal.
 Later, a fighting pit bull is moved to a doghouse behind the building, and chained to a cinder block.
 Though the kitten is initially very scared of the dog, the two somewhat bond while playing with a bottlecap.

 One night, after the pit bull is taken inside the building, he ends up getting heavily injured in a fight and is thrown back outside.
 The pit bull then goes to help the kitten, who is trapped in plastic pack rings after being scared by a storm, but the frightened kitten scratches the dog upon seeing his fangs.
-Saddened, the pit bull retreats to his doghouse, where he is later hesitantly joined by the kitten.
+Saddened, the pit bull retreats to his doghouse, where he is later joined by the kitten, who comforts him.
 The next day, the two escape the backyard just before the yard's owner can find them.
 Some time later, the kitten and the pit bull are playing out on the street when the kitten is found by the passerby from before.
 The woman is startled when the pit bull appears, but after the kitten shows its affection for the dog, she and her husband adopt both of them.
 After some time, the two animals play happily on top of a hill and join their new family to see a view of the city.